 - Horizontal labels: All hardware outputs

 - Vertical labels: All hardware inputs.
 Below are all playback channels (software playback channels)

 - Green 0.0 dB field: Standard 1:1 routing

-- · Black gain field: Shows the current gain value as dB
+- Black gain field: Shows the current gain value as dB

 - Orange gain field: This routing is muted.

+- Blue field: Phase 180° (inverted)

 To maintain overview when the window size has been reduced, the left and upper labels are floating.
-They won't leave the visible area when scrolling.
+They won't left the visible area when scrolling.